TmacMai/ARGF_multimodal_fusion/README.md

 # ARGF_multimodal_fusion
-codes for: "Modality to Modality Translation: An Adversarial Representation Learning and Graph Fusion Network for Multimodal Fusion" AAAI-20
+Codes for: "Modality to Modality Translation: An Adversarial Representation Learning and Graph Fusion Network for Multimodal Fusion" AAAI-20

 Pdf is available at: https://www.aaai.org/ojs/index.php/AAAI/article/view/5347